 Porto and the Douro Valley are a little cooler in October than the rest of the country.
-For example, in Porto, the average temperature is about 10 degrees cooler at 55 F. The high average is 62 F and the low average is 47 F. In November you should be able to still stroll along the Cais de Vila Nova de Gaia where the port wine cellars are and take in beautiful views while enjoying a port wine or just something to eat.
-Consider taking a tour of the city's famous Croft Winery, the oldest winery in Porto.
+In Porto, the average temperature is about 10 degrees cooler at 55 degrees Fahrenheit while the high average is 62, and the low average is 47.
+In November you should be able to still stroll along the Cais de Vila Nova de Gaia where the port wine cellars are, so consider taking a tour of the city's famous Croft Winery, the oldest winery in Porto.

 It can get chilly in the Douro Valley particularly at night, but this can be more pleasant than visiting the valley during the hotter temperatures of the summer or the cold temperatures of the winter.
-The average maximum temperature in Vila Real in the Douro Valley in November is 56 F. The average minimum temperature is 42 F. Of course, even on the train, you can take in many of the Douro Valley's views.
-You can book a day-long tour of the wineries, then, find a nice comfy bed in a close-by hotel.
+The average maximum temperature in Vila Real in the Douro Valley in November is 56 degrees Fahrenheit while the average minimum temperature is 42.
+Of course, even on the train, you can take in many of the Douro Valley's views so book a day-long tour of the wineries, then, find a nice comfy bed in a close-by hotel.

 What to Pack

 In November, it is best to dress in layers.
 While cool mornings may require a jacket, you won't likely need it by midday but will again when the temperatures drop in the evenings.
 However, you will not need to pack your short sleeve shirts, shorts, or swimming trunks unless you plan to spend a few days at the beach in southern Portugal.
 Do not forget to bring a sweater and a light jacket (waterproof, preferable) as well as an umbrella for sudden rainstorms.
 If you plan on doing a lot of walking or touring Lisbon on foot, comfortable, closed-toe shoes are also necessary.